About the Sport

 The Injured Jockeys Fund

-The Injured Jockeys Fund was founded in 1964 following two devastating accidents to Tim Brookshaw, and then Paddy Farrel.
-Both falls resulted in severe paralysis, which immediately ended their careers.
+The Injured Jockeys Fund was founded in 1964 following two devastating accidents to Tim Brookshaw, and then Paddy Farrell.
+Both falls resulted in severe paralysis to the riders, which immediately ended their careers.
 Since then, the Fund has helped over 1,000 jockeys and their families and has paid out more than £18m in charitable assistance.

-Point-to-point riders – anyone who currently holds or has historically held a point-to-point licence – can access the full range of help and services provided by the Injured Jockeys Fund, where appropriate.
+Point-to-point riders – anyone who currently holds or has at any time held a point-to-point licence – can access the full range of help and services provided by the Injured Jockeys Fund, where appropriate.

 The Injured Jockeys Fund Head Office is in Newmarket: